-- 1. Does the entity sell a product which it claims is not insurance, but which still has the characteristics of insurance and which is sold primarily by insurance producers? - 2.
-Is the entity unable or unwilling to provide detailed financial statements? - 3.
-Does the entity have sufficient reserves and can it demonstrate that it is operating in an actuarially sound manner? - 4.
-Does the entity require that insurance producers avoid using certain insurance terminology, even though the substance of the transaction is similar to insurance transactions? - 5.
-Are guaranteed coverage inducements offered?
+- Does the entity sell a product which it claims is not insurance, but which still has the characteristics of insurance and which is sold primarily by insurance agents / brokers? - 2 Is the entity unable or unwilling to provide detailed audited financial statements? - 3 Does the entity have sufficient reserves and can it demonstrate that it is operating in an actuarially sound manner? - Does the entity require that agents / brokers avoid using certain insurance terminology, even though the substance of the transaction is similar to insurance transactions? - 5 Are guaranteed coverage inducements offered?